Fermented papaya: benefits, dosage, contraindications

 ✪✪✪✪✪

 Fermented papaya shows promising results against hair loss.
-A clinical study involving 154 alopecia sufferers revealed that a shampoo and lotion containing 2% fermented papaya significantly reduced hair loss while increasing hair density and diameter.
-These effects are attributed to a reduction of oxidative stress on the scalp, stimulation of cellular energy in hair follicles, and balancing of the scalp microbiome.
+A clinical study of 154 participants with alopecia found that a shampoo and lotion containing 2% fermented papaya significantly reduced hair loss while increasing hair density and hair shaft diameter.
+These effects are attributed to a reduction in oxidative stress on the scalp, stimulation of cellular energy in hair follicles, and a balance of the scalp microbiota.

 Posologie